exiang/epidemic/README.md

 For now, it only support the `latest status` summary reporting.

 ## Setup
-GIt submodule is use here to get data from MOH and CITF.
+- GIt submodule is use here to get data from MOH and CITF.
 First time running pls do: `git submodule update --init --recursive`
+- on ubuntu server you may need to symlink gdate `sudo ln -s $(which date) /bin/gdate` for the sh to function correctly

 ## Notes:
 - Figures on this reporting may not 100% in sync with https://covidnow.moh.gov.my/